 An actor is a special kind of object that processes messages in an isolated state, enabling messages to be handled remotely and asynchronously.
-Many key features of the Internet Computer platform depend on this type of secure and efficient asynchronous message handling.
+Many key features of the Internet Computer blockchain depend on this type of secure and efficient asynchronous message handling.

 In general, each software canister includes the compiled code for one actor object.
 Each canister also includes some additional information such as interface descriptions or front-end assets.
 You can create projects that include multiple canisters, but each canister can only include one actor.

 When you compile Motoko code, the result is a WebAssembly module.
 WebAssembly is a low-level computer instruction format that is portable and abstracts program execution cleanly over most modern computer hardware.
-It is broadly supported for programs that run on the internet and a natural fit for deploying applications that are intended to run on the Internet Computer platform.
+It is broadly supported for programs that run on the internet and a natural fit for deploying applications that are intended to run on the Internet Computer blockchain.

 With Motoko, developers can compile to portable WebAssembly while still delivering secure applications using a simple and high-level language.

 The Motoko language offers many of the features that are common to other higher-level modern languages—like type safety and pattern-matching.
-In addition, Motoko provides built-in support for defining messaging services using actors in a way that is especially well-suited to the Internet Computer platform and is easy to learn whether you are a new or experienced programmer.
+In addition, Motoko provides built-in support for defining messaging services using actors in a way that is especially well-suited to the Internet Computer blockchain and is easy to learn whether you are a new or experienced programmer.